This is the chapter I almost didn’t include.

-When practiced with proper respect for its origins, Kambo is collected ethically — the frogs are carefully handled and released back to their habitat unharmed after a gentle collection of their secretion.
+If you’re not familiar, Kambo comes from the secretion of the Amazonian Giant Leaf Frog.
+Indigenous tribes, including the Matsés, Katukina, and Yawanawá peoples, have used it for centuries in their healing traditions.
+It’s not just a substance — it’s considered a powerful spirit helper that works on physical, emotional, and spiritual levels.
+When practiced with proper respect for its origins, the frogs are carefully handled and released back to their habitat unharmed.
 These traditions carry a deep sense of reciprocity and gratitude for the frogs as sentient beings who offer healing.

+I’m not here to convince you to try Kambo.
+But as someone who has studied this practice and experienced its benefits firsthand, I can say it has been deeply impactful for many people.
 From a scientific perspective, Kambo introduces bio-active peptides into the body and has been associated with benefits like reduced inflammation, pain relief, and support for certain conditions.
 But what stands out to me most is what it teaches us about release and purification.

 Kambo makes something very clear: we all accumulate stress, trauma, and emotional baggage over time.
 If we never release that buildup, it can overwhelm us.
 You’ve heard the phrase “the straw that broke the camel’s back.”
 We’ve all seen someone who seems fine — until suddenly they’re not.
 They reach their breaking point and explode.
 We’re like pressure cookers; without a valve, the pressure eventually has to go somewhere.